 Major said he had argued for a delayed cut.
 George warned that a simultaneous reduction would undermine the strategy of joining to show ‘commitment to firm monetary policies’.
 Terry Burns, permanent secretary to the Treasury, said cutting interest rates just before entry was ‘rather like the stag night before a wedding’.
 Leigh-Pemberton said he did not like to ‘take the dividend before the profit’.
 He repeated the phrase in a strongly worded personal letter to Thatcher on 4 October, published here for the first time.
 George had prepared a steely speaking note which warned that, if the government gave a ‘weak policy signal’ by cutting interest rates early, there was a ‘small chance on this scenario of disaster – with a fall in the exchange rate putting upward pressure on interest rates.’
 Leigh-Pemberton’s letter said, ‘There is a strong chance that such a move would produce downward pressure in the exchange market… there would be a chance, that we could not ignore, that we would have to reverse the interest rate cut.’

-The final decision was taken on 4 October at a meeting between Thatcher, Major and senior officials including George; Leigh-Pemberton, who was travelling to Tokyo, was absent.
-George emphasised the governor's letter.
+The final decision was taken on 4 October at a meeting between Thatcher, Major and senior officials including George; Leigh-Pemberton was absent from London, who was travelling to Tokyo.
+George emphasised the governor’s letter.
 Thatcher argued for acting simultaneously.
 Her view prevailed.
 The cabinet meeting at 10.30am did not discuss the ERM.

 Communications at home and abroad ahead of the announcement – at 4pm on 5 October – were executed with precision and prudence.
 ERM rules prescribed that the UK should discuss the modalities of membership, including the exchange rate, with Germany, France, Italy and other partners.
 For the UK, though, this was a sovereign decision.
 The Treasury and the Bank of England peremptorily informed the rest of Europe in a series of pre-announcement phone calls.